Logo

 • Step 3- Identifying skill gaps The third step is to make a comparison between the current skills with the needed skills.
 This analysis will aid in understanding the specific skills that need to be built and the ones that meet standards.

-• Step 4- Prioritizing skill gaps The fourth step involves prioritizing the gaps that must be addressed first as not all gaps need immediate attention.
+• Step 4- Prioritizing skill gaps The fourth step involves prioritizing the gaps that must be addressed first, as not all gaps need immediate attention.

 • Step 6- Monitoring progress The final step is setting clear timelines and goals to monitor the individual’s progress.
 This can be done through regular check-ins, reports, and follow-up assessments over time.
-After a specific duration, for example, 6 months, a new 360-degree feedback session could help determine whether the individual’s leadership behaviors have improved.

 Conclusion